 Be On the Lookout for Characters in Unexpected Places

-During the initial reopening period, guests won’t find traditional character experiences like meet-and-greets, parades, and character dining (with the exception of the modified character dining experiences at Topolino’s Terrace and Garden Grill).
+When Disney World first reopened, traditional meet-and-greets, parades, and character dining were unavailable (with the exception of the modified character dining experiences at Topolino’s Terrace and Garden Grill).

 Reapply Sunscreen to Your Face Regularly!